Batch Deleting Printers

 delete-printer <server_name> “[All Printers]”.
 Just replace the <server-name> with the name of the server.
 You must use the quotes around the

-What if you deleted the printers but they reappear in PaperCut?
 Well, that’s because some PaperCut Secondary Server or workstation running the Direct Print Monitor is out in your network running the Print Provider service and is reporting it’s list of printers to the PaperCut server.
 You’ll need to track down that workstation or server and uninstall the software, or configure it to ignore the specific printers.

 keywords: delete, bulk delete, remove multiple printers